 Once your domain name is accepted, on the Settings page you will see both a confirmation message and message warning that you are not able to update your domain name for a few minutes.
 Additionally, you'll see the custom domain DNS record configuration requirements provided for your information.
 For second-level domains, you will need to add an A record in your DNS system using the IP address provided.
 You will also need to add a CNAME record to your DNS entries for docebosaas.com and your custom domain.
 For third-level domains, you will require only a CNAME entry to redirect your custom domain name to yourbusinessname.docebosaas.com.
 If your domain’s DNS record is updated according to the below DNS record configuration requirements, your platform will be accessible at your custom domain.

 Please note that after November 1st, 2021 second-level domains will no longer be supported.
 It is strongly recommended to use only third-level domains (such as www.yourbusinessname.com or learningsystem.yourdomainname.com).

 Your platform is accessible at your custom domain once your domain’s DNS record is updated according to these DNS record configuration requirements and the Custom Domain application is configured.
 The order in which you complete these steps does not matter.

 - For a Second Level Custom Domain.
-An example of a second-level custom domain is yourcompany.com.
-Starting on November 1, 2021, Docebo will dismiss the support for second-level domains.
+An example of a third-level custom domain is yourcompany.com.
+Starting on November 1, 2021, Docebo will discontinue supporting second-level domains.

 - For a Third Level Custom Domain.
 An example of a third-level custom domain is subdomain.yourcompany.com or www.yourcompany.com.
-Here, you will only need to confirm the CNAME, as yourcompany.docebosaas.com.
+Here, you will only need to provide a CNAME record, redirecting your third-level domain to yourcompany.docebosaas.com.